-Wayside Campground started in the mid-thirties under another name, Natatorial Park, and was established as Wayside Campground when John and Dorthy Davis developed the property.
+The location of Wayside Campground started as Natatorial Park at an unknown date.
+We have photos dating Natatorial / Natatorium Park back to the mid 1930s.
+It was established as Wayside Campground when John and Dorthy Davis developed the property.

-Elk River Floats, Campground & Cabins were not always one as Trestle Park.
+Elk River Campground, and the Elk River Cabins were not always one as Trestle Park.
 Elk River Campground was established by the family that occupied what is now the Old Ozark House, one of our Vacation Rentals.
-The property sold to Larry and Doris Lambeth and they established it as a floating outfitter forming Elk River Floats & Campground.
+The property sold to Larry and Doris Lambeth and they established it as the floating outfitter, Elk River Floats.
 The Elk River Cabins were added to complete the property in 2021.

-Kozy Kamp was established in 1962, and owes its success to the Highway 71 move of the early 1960s, this made Highway 71 Kozy Kamp's eastern neighbor.
-The very move that triggered the Noel Chamber of Commerce to push McDonald County to try and succeed from the union, join the state of Arkansas, or form an entire new state with Benton County Arkansas and Delaware County Oklahoma.
+Kozy Kamp was established by the Bonebrake family.
+It became a choice floating and camping destination following the US Highway 71 move of the early 1960s, this made US Highway 71 Kozy Kamp's eastern neighbor.
+The very move that triggered the Noel Chamber of Commerce to try and secede McDonald County from Missouri.
+McDonald County was to join the state of Arkansas, or form an entire new state with Benton County Arkansas and Delaware County Oklahoma.
 This was due to the fact that Highway 71 would no longer go through Ginger Blue and Noel, where most of the Outfitters, Campgrounds, and Resorts were located.

-Eagles Nest Camp & Canoe was established in the 1970s.
+Eagles Nest Camp & Canoe was officially established in 1988.
 It quickly became the choice family campground of the Elk River, with its secluded and private feel, calm atmosphere and beautiful views of Mt.
 Shira and Elk River.

 Our story begins the summer of 1998.
 Our family bought Elk River Floats, at the time the business only had Wayside Campground and Elk River Campground (Trestle Park).
-After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue Resort, the crown jewel and original Resort of the Elk River.
-By 2017 after being reimagined, redesigned, and rebuilt, on the Resort’s 102nd birthday, the Ginger Blue Cabins were once again open for the summer.
+After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue, the crown jewel and original resort of the Elk River.
+By 2017 after being reimagined, redesigned, and rebuilt, on Ginger Blue’s 102nd birthday, the Cabins were once again open for the summer.
 We plan to reopen the lodge as soon as we can, with the well, water treatment facility, and foundation all ready for the new beginning of the Ginger Blue Lodge.
-Our small floating operation now spans over 38 miles of floatable streams, 2.5 miles of river footage, four campgrounds, 25 cabins & vacation rentals, and 860 acres of the Elk River Watershed.
+The following yeas we have added Kozy Kamp, Eagles Nest, Off The Deep End, and Elk River Cabins to Elk River Floats & Resort of the Ozarks.
+Our family owned floating operation now spans over 38 miles of floatable streams, 2.5 miles of river footage, four campgrounds, 25 cabins & vacation rentals, and 860 acres of the Elk River Watershed.

-Not only are we dedicated to our areas rich history, we are dedicated to the preservation of our forest and watershed.
-Since 2017 we have planted over 1,850 trees native to the Elk River Hills ecoregion of the Ozarks.
+Above all, we are dedicated to the preservation of our forest and watershed.
+Since 2017 we have planted over 2,000 trees native to the Elk River Hills ecoregion of the Ozarks.
 Of those trees, 1,250 were planted as part of a river bank stabilization project our staff had the opportunity to work on with the Nature Conservancy, Natural State Streams, DNR and the statewide Soil and Water Conservation Program.
 We dedicate a portion of our revenue, time, and effort to Clean Air, Clean Water, and Healthy Forest every year.
 Who knew partying on the Elk River could have a helpful impact on nature?